subhadip7879/neural-net/README.md

 # neural-net
-my path and progress to create neural nets
+my path and progress to learn neural networks using tensorflow